On the Singular Scheme of Split Foliations: Introduction

 In such a study, it turned out to be helpful deciding when the tangent sheaf of the foliation splits as a sum of line bundles.
 In fact, F. Cukierman and J. V. Pereira proved in \cite{Cukierman-Pereira} that the splitting conditon, along with some properties for the singular locus, provide stability under deformations and make it possible to characterize certain components of the space of foliations.

 More recently, L. Giraldo and A. J. Pan-Collantes showed in \cite{GP} that the tangent sheaf of a foliation of dimension $2$ on $\mathbb{P}^3$ splits if and only if its singular scheme is arithmetically Cohen Macaulay (ACM).
 The first part of the present article is devoted precisely to extend this result.

-Before that, we thought it would be useful to characterize the tangent sheaf of certain split distributions working with what is already avaible in the literature, especially \cite{CNLPT,Cukierman-Pereira,Okonek,Si,Si-U}.
-The results obtained are summarized as follows.
+More precisely, we prove the following result.